magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 for the heart to learn any aspect of the Teaching truly and be transformed by it, the lesson had to be absorbed by experience, not intellectually alone.
-Thus he employed aspects of the monastic routine, communal living and the life as ways to teach: community work projects, learning to recite the rules, helping with the daily chores, random changes in the schedule – these were all used as a forum in which to investigate the arising of and the way leading to its cessation.
+Thus he employed aspects of the monastic routine, communal living and the *tudong* life as ways to teach: community work projects, learning to recite the rules, helping with the daily chores, random changes in the schedule – these were all used as a forum in which to investigate the arising of *dukkha* and the way leading to its cessation.

 He encouraged the attitude of being ready to learn from everything, as he describes in the talk ‘Dhamma Nature’.
 He would emphasize that we are